mfherbst/ReducedBasis.jl/docs/src/examples/xxz_dmrg.md

 H = xxz_chain(sites; cutoff=1e-9)
 ```

-We now chose a bigger system size, since the tensor format allows for efficient low rank approximations (hence the `cutoff`) that buy us a substantial performance advantage when going to larger systems.
+Notice that we can now choose a bigger system size (which is still very small here), since the tensor format allows for efficient low rank approximations (hence the `cutoff`) that buy us a substantial performance advantage when going to larger systems.

 ## Using the [`DMRG`](@ref) solver for basis assembly

 Having created our Hamiltonian in MPO format, we now need a solver that is able to compute ground states from MPOs.
-The corresponding ground state will also be obtained in a tensor format, namely as *matrix product states* (MPS).
+The corresponding ground state will also be obtained in a tensor format, namely as a *matrix product state* (MPS).
 This is achieved by `ITensors.dmrg` which is wrapped in the [`DMRG`](@ref) solver type:

 ```@example xxz_dmrg; continued = true